pr0ph0z/petgo-daily-login/README.md

 # petgo-daily-login
-Standalone script for scheduled daily login
+Standalone script for scheduled daily login.
+Forked from [niizam/petgo-daily-login](https://github.com/niizam/petgo-daily-login), adjusted for personal needs.
+Added support for multiple accounts by using SOPS for the auth file encryption.

 It has the following features:
 - No Logs